niplav/site/range_and_forecasting_accuracy.md

-of the slot the ball eventually rolls into): I am able to give a much narrower probability distribution on values 100ms before the ball falls into the slot than 1s before, and 5s before resolution my prediction is going to be very uniform.
+of the slot the ball eventually rolls into): I am able to give a much narrower probability distribution on values 100ms before the ball falls into the slot than 1s before, and 5s before resolution my prediction is going to be nearly uniform.
 Information, like nearly everything else, has diminishing value, and posteriors eventually converge towards the truth.

 However, there is an interesting effect that takes place with systems